simplonco/js-challenges/README.md

 # JS challenges

-Most of these problems are taken from [exercism.io](http://exercism.io)!
+Most of these problems are taken from [exercism.io](http://exercism.io) :wink: !

 ## Hello World